aberba/php-classes/README.md

 Suggestions for improvement are warmly welcome :)

 ## Using class.database.php
 This file declares a class `Database` is used for connecting to your databse, as well as, making CRUD operations.
 It impliments a global variable `$Database`.
-The class has been dessing to abstract he underlining database type, so use can use MySQL, MSSQL, SQLite, MongoDB, etc. in-place of the default `MySQL` database. which you can use in you app like below;
+The class has been designed to abstract he underlining database type, so use can use MySQL, MSSQL, SQLite, MongoDB, etc. in-place of the default `MySQL` database.
+See usage below;

 ```php
 class Users {